ajmal017/timeplannr/htdocs/content/plugins/global-admin-bar-hide-or-remove/readme.txt

 * Plugin Release.
 (02/23/11)

 == Upgrade Notice ==

+= 1.6.1.1 =
+Update [STABLE] Plugin repackaging and refreshing before merging to new 2016 branche and bugs fixing (Build 2016-01-05)

 = 1.6.1 =
 The New Cycle [STABLE] Fixed Users Profile Options and Discontinued BRUTE FORRCE Plugin (Build 2015-08-31) - New Owner of this Plugin is sLa NGjI's (Build 2014-04-16) - Changed readme.txt and plugin header text to give sLa NGjI's credit, where credit it due, for BRUTE FORCE Plugin (Build 2014-04-14)